Updated: Oct 17, 2020

 WTF (What The Future) looks like? is perhaps the most common question that most of us have amidst this global pandemic chaos and economic catastrophe we are currently in.
 COVID-19 is expected to single-handedly bring an economic turmoil impacting global trade by about 13% to 32% and a 30-40% reduction in foreign direct investment, indicating a reset of the global financial clock between 10-12 years ago according to the WTO.
 As a result, many companies’ survival is threatened; resulting to massive lay-offs and looming bankruptcies.
-Organizations of all sizes who continue to wage war against this invisible enemy has sought refuge in their digital capabilities to keep their companies afloat in this turbulent time, putting a lot of pressure to their poor IT departments.
+Organizations of all sizes who continue to wage war against this invisible enemy has sought refuge in their digital capabilities to keep their companies afloat in this turbulent time, putting a lot of pressure on the shoulders of their poor IT departments.

-But, we all know that, Noah didn’t’ built his Ark when it was already raining and Blacky (the brother who built a cement house in the story of the 3 Little Pigs) made his due diligence, did a lot of hard work, then invested a lot to be ready for the Big Bad Wolf.
+But, we all know that, Noah didn’t’ built his Ark when it was already raining and Blacky (the brother who built a cement house in the story of the 3 Little Pigs) made his due diligence, prepped-up, then invested a lot to be ready for the Big Bad Wolf.
 This gives rise to the fundamental question, are companies and IT organizations who did not prepare ahead of time doomed for eternity?
 Perhaps they maybe a little bit too late into the digital ballgame, but there’s no reason to despair -- it’s never too late to start.
 As they say, "the best way to plant a tree is 20 years ago, the second best time is -- NOW!"

-This series of blog articles will discuss, among other things not just how to survive, but how to thrive and create value to your organizations as an IT department in this difficult time using modern IT management mindset.
+[This series of blog articles will discuss, among other things not just how to survive, but how to thrive and create value to your organizations as an IT department in this difficult time using modern IT management mindset]

-IT Operations Management Paradigm Shift
+The IT Operations Management Paradigm Shift

 According to ITIL (IT Infrastructure Library), “the objective of IT Operations Management is to monitor and control IT infrastructure and services.
 It executes on day-to-day routine tasks related to the operation of infrastructure components and applications.
-It is responsible for managing the capacity, performance, and availability of all the components in an organization's IT ecosystem”.
+It is responsible for managing the capacity, performance, and availability of all the components in an organization's IT ecosystem.”
 While this is a good definition, it is a little deprecated.
 The role of IT operations had significantly evolved from simply being experts in technology to being experts in value creation specially in this time of crisis.
-As such, we need to re-tool, re-invent, and re-purpose ourselves to stay relevant and be at the forefront of today’s service value system -- to co-create value within the organizations we belong to, amidst this trying time.
+As such, we need to re-tool, re-invent, and re-purpose ourselves to stay relevant and be at the forefront of today’s service value system; to co-create value within the organizations we belong to amidst this trying time.

 Act fast and deliver fast.
 Fast IT is the new norm.
 Leverage strategic speed (i.e. clarity, unity, and agility) is key.
-Those IT departments who were able to enable their businesses and organizations to telework without impacting their capability to serve their customers were now heralded as heroes.
+Those IT departments who were able to enable their businesses and organizations to telework without impacting their capability to serve their customers are now heralded as heroes.